jgrassler/talks/README.md

-# talks
+# Talks

-Slides and accompanying materials for talks
+This repository contains slides and accompanying materials for past, present and future talks.